Monster of Florence: Sardinian trail

+Snack Buddies

 With the use of computer analysis and anonymous tips, a new suspect, Pietro Pacciani, was found.
 Pacciani had been convicted both for rape and domestic abuse of his two daughters, and for the 1951 murder of a man who had relations with his ex-girlfriend, for which he served thirteen years in prison.
-Inspector Ruggero Perugini found incriminating evidence, such as similarities between the 1951 murder and the Monster killings, as well as a reproduction of Primavera by Botticelli and another painting thought to be by Pacciani.
-The only physical evidence against Pacciani was an unfired bullet of the same brand as the Monster's, found in Pacciani's garden at the end of a lengthy search.

-Pacciani was controversially convicted in his initial trial in 1994.
-At his appeal, the prosecutor took Pacciani's side, citing lack of evidence and poor police work.
+Anti-Monster task force chief Ruggero Perugini found incriminating evidence, such as similarities between the 1951 murder and the Monster killings, as well as a reproduction of Primavera by Sandro Botticelli and another painting thought to be by Pacciani.
+The only physical evidence against Pacciani was an unfired bullet of the same brand as the Monster's, found in Pacciani's garden at the end of a lengthy search, later discovered to be planted evidence by the police.
+Pacciani was controversially convicted in the first-instance trial in 1994; he was given 14 life sentences for seven of the eight double homicides (1974, June and October 1981, 1982, 1983, 1984, and 1985), with daytime isolation for a duration of three years.
+At his appeal trial, the attorney general Piero Tony asked for Pacciani's acquittal, citing a lack of evidence and poor police work.
 As a result, Pacciani was acquitted and released in 1996.
-Perugini's successor Michele Giuttari tried to introduce new witnesses at the final hour, but was denied.
-A new trial for Pacciani was ordered by the Supreme Court, but he died in 1998 before it could begin.
-Instead, two alleged accomplices were tried, Mario Vanni and Giancarlo Lotti.
-Vanni had been a witness at Pacciani's trial, where he famously claimed the two of them merely to be "Picnic Companions" (Compagni di Merende), a term that entered Italian vernaculum.
-Lotti had been one of Giuttari's surprise witnesses, claiming to have seen Pacciani and Vanni commit the 1985 murder.
-After many more sessions of questioning, he had begun to incriminate himself in the murders as well.
-Both were convicted and condemned to life imprisonment, though their sentences have been widely criticized and many consider the murders to be unsolved.
+Perugini's successor Michele Giuttari tried to introduce new witnesses at the final hour but was denied.
+In December 1996, a new trial for Pacciani was ordered by the Supreme Court of Cassation; he died in 1998 before the new appeal trial could begin.